 The liquid refrigerant now enters what’s called an expansion valve, or in some cases, a similar device called an orifice tube.
 The valve limits how much refrigerant comes through, resulting in a sudden and dramatic pressure loss.
 With such a great loss of pressure, the refrigerant evaporates very quickly.

-So, Why is My AC Only Cold While Driving?
+So, Why is My AC Blowing Cold Air Only While Driving?

-There are two main reasons.
+There could be several possible reasons behind your car AC blowing warm air when idling.
 The most common is simply that you’re just a little low on refrigerant.
 Topping it off can get things frosty again.
+This can either be caused by a leak or simply by not topping it up for years.

-Less often, the condenser may not be getting enough air flow to change the refrigerant from a gas to a liquid.
+Less often, the condenser may not be getting enough airflow to change the refrigerant from a gas to a liquid.
 Without this change of state, the refrigerant can’t evaporate and cool.
+In this case, faulty condenser fans may lead to the lack of proper ventilation that the condenser needs to cool down the gas.

 The condenser I talked about earlier needs air flowing over it to work properly.
 When the car is moving it’s getting plenty of air and the system works.
 When the car is stopped, the radiator fan is what takes over to keep air moving through the condenser.